mdmarek/topo/README.md

 TOPO
 ====

-A library to creat in process topologies of goroutines connected by channels.
+A library to create in process topologies of goroutines connected by channels.
 Topo does boilerplate work as outlined in http://blog.golang.org/pipelines.
 You receive correctly connected input and output channels, leaving the message processing for you while handling the plumbing.